How To Get Involved

-Qualifying standards differ depending on the sport/event and you should read more information about qualifying in the 2017 National Senior Games Rulebook posted under the link, 2017 NSGA Rulebook.
+Qualifying standards differ depending on the sport/event and you should read more information about qualifying in the 2021 National Senior Games Official Sports Rules posted under the link, 2021 NSGA Official Sport Rules.
 Typically, the qualifying standards do not differ drastically from year-to-year.

 In most sports, the top 4 finishers in each age group qualify for Nationals, as well as those who meet the Minimum Performance Standards (in applicable sports).
-The exceptions are Tennis (only the top 3 finishers for each age group qualify), Golf (you must meet the Minimum Performance Standards) and Triathlon (all finishers qualify).
+The exceptions are Tennis (only the top 3 finishers for each age group qualify), Golf (you must meet the Minimum Performance Standards or finish 1st) 5K/10K Road Race and and Triathlon (all finishers qualify).
 For team sports (basketball, softball, volleyball) the top 3 teams in each age group qualify.
-Demonstration sports do not require qualification.
-Qualifying for the 2017 National Senior Games will not begin until January 2016.
+Open sports (Cornhole, Beach Volleyball, 8 v 8 Soccer) do not require qualification.
+Qualifying for the 2021 National Senior Games will begin in January 2020.

-The National Games, a 19-sport, biennial competition for men and women 50 and over, is the largest multi-sport event in the world for seniors.
-Those core sports are as follows:
+The National Games, a 19-sport, biennial competition for men and women 50 and over, is the largest multi-sport championships in the world for seniors.